agoldcheidt/archlinux-for-berryboot/README.md

-# Converting LibreELEC for Berryboot
+# Converting ArchLinux ARM OS for Berryboot
-This is a simple bash script to download and convert ArchLinux OS image for Berryboot squashfs image.
+This is a simple bash script to download and convert ArchLinux OS image for Berryboot.
 <h2>Usage</h2>
 Simply run the script as root and select your device.
-<pre>sudo ./libreelec.sh</pre>
+<pre>sudo ./archlinux_berryboot.sh</pre>
 This script will:
 <ul>
  	<li>Download the latest ArchLinux OS image</li>